-Dennis Bergkamp equalised for the Gunners but then saw a late penalty saved before Giggs sent United through to the final with one of the greatest goals in the history of the FA Cup.
-Beckham’s strike would become just a footnote in a remarkable game.
+Dennis Bergkamp equalised for the Gunners but saw a late penalty saved before Giggs sent United through to the final with one of the greatest goals in the history of the FA Cup.
+Beckham’s strike became just a footnote in a remarkable game.

 Giggs may have taken centre stage on that occasion, but he had a pretty special supporting cast.